EECOLOR/shapeless-wiki/Feature-overview:-shapeless-2.0.0.md

   Sized("The Implementation of Functional Programming Languages", "Simon Peyton-Jones") )

-// hdrs and rows statically known to have the name number of columns val formatted = csv(hdrs, rows)                        // Compiles
+// hdrs and rows statically known to have the same number of columns val formatted = csv(hdrs, rows)                        // Compiles

 // extendedHdrs has the wrong number of columns for rows